martijnboland/MvcPaging/README.md

 	PageRouteValueKey
 		Set the page routeValue key for pagination links

+	DisplayFirstAndLastPage
+		Displays first and last navigation pages

+	SetFirstPageText
+		Set a custom text for the first page

+	SetFirstPageTitle
+		Set a custom text for title attribute of the first page link

+	SetLastPageText
+		Set a custom text for the last page

+	SetLastPageTitle
+		Set a custom text for title attribute of the last page link

 	SetPreviousPageText
 		Set a custom text for the previous page

+	SetPreviousPageTitle
+		Set a custom text for title attribute of the previous page link

 	SetNextPageText
 		Set a custom text for the next page

+	SetNextPageTitle
+		Set a custom text for title attribute of the next page link

 ###PagedList